rrwen/search_google/docs/_sources/index.rst.txt

 | Richard Wen
 | rrwen.dev@gmail.com

-A command line tool for Google web and image search.
+A command line tool and module for Google API web and image search.

 Tested for Python 2.6 and 3.5 using `Anaconda 4.3.1 <https://www.continuum.io/downloads>`_.